|

 expected to inquire about cannabis as a treatment option as favorable research

 results from Europe are reported in the literature.
-How will the naive patient learn to use

 cannabis?